We are searching for

 How to Use a Total Loss Car Value Calculator

-If your vehicle is declared a total loss, you can use a car value calculator to find the car's residual value.
+If your vehicle is declared a totaled, you can use a car value calculator to find the car's residual value.
 If it has no value, you can sell it for scrap.
-You can also use a car value calculator to find the value of any used car.
+You can also use a car residual value calculator to find the value of any used car.